RitwikCP/Data-Collection-Projects/Github Sponsors - Data Extraction/README.md

 ## INTRODUCTION AND WORKING
-The project requires certain information to be extracted from the. webpage stated above.
+The project requires certain information to be extracted from the webpage stated above.
 To accomplish that, a plethora of functions and extraction strategies are used.
 Let's dive into more details.

 The following information is extracted from the webpage: